Jason Heyward Player Props: Dodgers vs. Diamondbacks

 - The Diamondbacks pitching staff ranks 22nd in MLB with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks' 4.68 team ERA ranks 25th across all MLB pitching staffs.
+- The Diamondbacks have the 25th-ranked team ERA among all league pitching staffs (4.68).

-- The Diamondbacks rank 23rd in baseball in home runs given up (143 total, 1.3 per game).
+- The Diamondbacks rank 22nd in baseball in home runs surrendered (143 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.